elliott forbes

 Justin Severeid, bachelor graduate of computer science with embedded systems emphasis

-Elliott Forbes, professor of computer science
+Elliott Forbes, professor of computer science & computer engineering

 Publications